1kohei1/sd-scheduler/memo.md

 - [ ] Reminding feature for student groups to provide conference paper
 - [ ] Make verification in one view.
 I don't want to do this since to enable this, it has to keep the information of creating presentation in database to handle user verified different device.
 (Probably not implemented.)

+What I can do better:

+- Provide a consistent design when their input has problems or API returns error
+- Be consistent for some terms.
+I use "subject" for adminemail view and "title" for the backend.

 NOTES:

 * Date displayed in the browser is in US Eastern time.
 This is because this project is developed for UCF.